bmslpsu/Braid-Basler-Calibration/README.md

 May extend this function to replace easywand for Photron cameras in the future.

 ## Data collection:
+### Important: Avoid reflection of LED; this will cause points to drift and result in false calibration.
+If the point is close to the acrylic boards, cameras may detect the reflected points as the 'real points'.
+This will cause a mismatch of the paired 2D points for reconstruction.
+If the LED wand is at least 2 inches away from the acrylic boards.
+The wrongly detected point may be filtered out as an outlier.

 ### wand points:
 1. Run braid without any calibration xml files and set detecting **<u>1</u>** point max for all the cameras.
 2. Open terminal, `braid run /path/to/toml`.